How much does it cost to stay at the Next Step STORM camp?

 Are there separate sleeping quarters for married couples?

-No, sorry…this camp has male and female sleeping quarters that are separate.
+No, sorry…we have male and female sleeping quarters that are separate.
 We don’t have enough rooms for individual family units.

 The exception to the rule here would be if you reserve a week that has no or few other volunteers in camp.